neolibin/LNCR-DL-model/README.md

 Model test script is in [ModelTest.py] file.
 Trained models were tested on the independent external test cohort.

 ### Tiles cluster & Model visualization prediction
-Tile ckuster script is in [Cluster.py] file.
+Tile cluster script is in Tile_cluster file.
 To identify the key renal histopathological features that contribute the most to the model prediction, we performed unsupervised clustering of tiles using Deep Clustering with Category-Style representation (DCCS) and t-distributed stochastic neighbor embedding (t-SNE) algorithms.
-DCCS was employed to perform unsupervised clustering on the influential tiles, which it can aggregate the tiles into different clusters according to their features.
-Further, t-SNE was used for dimensionality reduction and cluster projection.
+DCCS was employed to perform unsupervised clustering on the influential tiles, which it can aggregate the tiles into different clusters according to their features [ClusterTrain.py].
+Further, t-SNE was used for dimensionality reduction and cluster projection [ClusterTest.py].

 Model visualization prediction script is in [gradCam.py] file.
 To identify the renal histopathological features related to induction treatment response, we applied gradient-weighted class activation mapping (gradCAM) to visualize the most predictive tiles.